 Anne O’Reilly, M.A., LPC

-Anne O’Reilly is currently serving as the Counseling Department Chair at Sylvania Campus.
+Anne O’Reilly (she/her/hers) is currently serving as the Counseling Department Chair at Sylvania Campus.
 She has been with the Counseling Department since 2008, and with PCC in various student support positions since 1993.
 Anne holds a Master of Arts Degree in Counseling and is a Licensed Professional Counselor.
 She works from a student-centered approach, supporting students in owning their individual, interpersonal and cultural strengths, identifying their inner and outer resources, and moving forward with personal, academic, or career goals.
-Anne brings many years of experience working with college students from a wide variety of backgrounds, including first-generation college students, LGBTQIA students, students of color, international students, and undocumented students.
+Anne brings many years of experience working with college students from a wide variety of backgrounds, including first-generation college students, BIPOC students, undocumented students, LGBTQ2SIA+ students, and international students.
 Anne applies an equity and social justice lens to counseling and practices with a trauma-informed approach incorporating mindfulness practices.
-She assists students in addressing issues around anxiety, depression, identity, multicultural concerns, LGBTQIA concerns, college success and life transitions.
+She assists students in addressing issues around anxiety, depression, identity, multicultural concerns, LGBTQ2SIA+ concerns, college success, and life transitions.